Kathleen Clapham: Education and career

 Clapham's father was the source of her drive and passion for education, and inspired her to work in academia.
 She is a descendant of the Murrawarri people, who are based in the north-west of New South Wales, Australia.

+Clapham received a Bachelor of Arts (hons) from the University of Sydney, in 1981, and a PhD in anthropology, from the University of Sydney, in 1990.
+She has been Professor (Indigenous Health) at the University of Wollongong since 2007, and is an Honorary Professorial Fellow at the George Institute for Global Health since 2010, in the Injury Division.

 She has worked in improving health and learning of Aboriginal and Torres Strait Islander students, combined with a focus on improving the health and access to health care, across Australia.
-Her research has also focussed on the delivery and accessibility of health care in Indigenous communities and community health care.
+Her research has focused on the delivery and accessibility of health care in Indigenous communities and community health care.
+Clapham is the founding Director of the Ngarruwan Ngadjul: First People's Health and Wellbeing Research Centre at the University of Wollongong and is a Professor of Indigenous Health.

-Clapham received a Bachelor of Arts (hons) from the University of Sydney, in 1981, and a PhD, also from the University of Sydney, in 1990.
-She has been Professor (Indigenous Health) at the University of Wollongong since 2007, and is also an Honorary Professorial Fellow at the George Institute for Global Health, since 2010, in the Injury Division.

-Clapham leadership in research in Indigenous health research.
-She has focussed on social factors and determinants which contribute towards health, and she has been a long-term advocate of Indigenous world views, such as self-determination, autonomy, and social justice.
+Her research in indigenous health focuses on social factors and determinants which contribute towards health, and she advocates for Indigenous world views, such as self-determination, autonomy, and social justice.

 Clapham has been a chief investigator on 12 NHMRC and ARC-funded studies, with a total of more than $17.5 million in grant funding as of July 2024.
 She is the primary investigator of an ARC research project, which has the goal of creating a 'place based' model for solutions to complex health and social issues, that are community led.